• Loading stock data...

 • Rams at Panthers (Fox): The Los Angeles victory over upstart Carolina on Saturday afternoon averaged 28 million viewers, up 7% from the comparable game last year, and the most-watched Saturday afternoon wild-card game on any network since 2011.

-• Packers at Bears (Amazon): The dramatic comeback win by Chicago on Saturday night averaged 31.6 million viewers, representing not only the company’s most-watched NFL game ever, by far, but the league’s most-streamed game on any platform—beating the average of 27.5 million that Netflix averaged for a late-afternoon Christmas game less than three weeks ago.
+• Packers at Bears (Amazon): The dramatic comeback win by Chicago on Saturday night averaged 31.6 million viewers, representing not only the company’s most-watched NFL game ever, by far, but the league’s most-streamed game on any platform—beating the 27.5 million that Netflix averaged for a late-afternoon Christmas game less than three weeks ago.
 It’s been a season full of milestones for Amazon, including three different Thursday Night Football audience records during the regular season.
 The figure for the Green Bay–Chicago contest smashed the comparable wild-card game last year, also on Amazon, by 43%.

 • Bills at Jaguars (CBS): The game, won by Buffalo, averaged 32.7 million viewers.
 That figure is up 5% from the comparable game last season and represents the most-watched early Sunday wild-card contest on record for any network.